lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 # Confidence intervals around the predictions
 # Prediction intervals
-# What about a non-OLS model?
+# What about a different GLM, like a logit model?

 Logit: https://stackoverflow.com/questions/47414842/confidence-interval-of-probability-prediction-from-logistic-regression-statsmode